 Principles Behind Agile Manifesto

-- Customer satisfaction is of the highest priority which is achieved through continuous and early delivery of valuable software.
+- Customer satisfaction is of the highest priority, which is achieved through the continuous and early delivery of valuable software.

 - We should be able to accommodate the changing requirements even if it comes late during the SDLC lifecycle.